Frequently Asked Question

 002 - What types of attacks/malware are out there?

-Last Updated 10 months ago
+Last Updated a year ago

 Advanced Persistent Threat (APT): An APT is a stealthy network breach that is designed to remain undetected for a certain amount of time.
 APTs are usually used to steal information from a specific individual or organization over time, rather than cause an immediate disruption to operations.